An alternative Telagram: how to run its own Mathx server using Docker Compose

 Can I use Matrix for a family or a small team?

-Will Matrix replace the normal popular furniture?
+Will Matrix replace normal popular messengers?

 Leave a comment